 The aging of America has caused an increase in the number of multigenerational families.
-This trend will continue as longevity and the impact of aging require more people to need help with everyday living activities.
-Without advance planning the family must take over.
+This trend will continue as longevity, and the impact of aging requires more people to need help with everyday living activities.
+Without advance planning, the family must take over.

 The U.S. Census Bureau defines these multigenerational families as those consisting of more than two generations living under the same roof.
 Many researchers also include households with a grandparent and at least one other generation.

 More American Families Impacted